 spray Urine (Bad smell)

-Behavioral differences between male and female siamese cats are very subtle as behavior is determined by the cats personality irrespective of gender, however most visible behavioral differences can be seen in those pets who are not neutered or Spayed.
-This means that the cats reproductive organ is still intact, and when the time come for sexual maturity there are several changes, urges and actions that differentiate them.
+Behavioural differences between male and female Siamese cats are very subtle as behaviour is determined by the cat’s personality irrespective of gender, however, most visible behavioural differences can be seen in those pets who are not neutered or Spayed.
+This means that the cat reproductive organ is still intact, and when the time comes for sexual maturity there are several changes, urges and actions that differentiate them.

-Female cats that are un-spayed will tend to show eradic behavior when in heat.
+Female cats that are un-spayed will tend to show erratic behaviour when in heat.
 They will become moody, defensive and will try to escape home to find a suitable mate.
-Female siamese cats also go through a rollercoaster of emotions at times they will show affection and love which will turn to anger and aggression with excessive vocalizations.
+Female Siamese cats also go through a rollercoaster of emotions at times they will show affection and love which will turn to anger and aggression with excessive vocalizations.

-For this reason, it’s required that domestic cats be neutered or Spayed while they are still kittens to prevent these eradic and unpleasant behaviours while also preventing unwanted litters.
+For this reason, it’s required that domestic cats be neutered or Spayed while they are still kittens to prevent these unpleasant behaviours while also preventing unwanted litters.

-Spaying or neutering refers to the removal of the cats reproductive organs.
-In Siamese cats this procedure brings about certain changes in both males and females, eliminating negative behaviors.
+Spaying or neutering refers to the removal of the cat’s reproductive organs.
+In Siamese cats this procedure brings about certain changes in both males and females, eliminating negative behaviours.

-Siamese male cats become more friendlier and social after being neutered.
-This due to the decrease of testosterone in their bodies.
-Once this hormone decreases you will see significant changes in the cats behaviour and appearance.
+Siamese male cats become friendlier and more social after being neutered.
+This is due to the decrease of testosterone in their bodies.
+Once this hormone decreases you will see significant changes in the cat’s behaviour and appearance.
 Such as: